Xiddler/PORTABLE_ENV/cheat/dot_cheat_hard/about.md

 # The browser
 A browser is a universal Virtual Machine which just only takes JS and WASM at the moment (2022).

+# Fiber
+Fiber or direct Ethernet connections means that the transmitted data remains digital and is passed directly to the next network node for processing unlike in normal transmission where the data is sent to a modem to change into analogue so as to transmit it over wire or wireless.
+Hence fiber is much faster and more reliable.